neflaprojekt/kingofsoq/README.md

 - 👋 Hi, I’m @kingofsoq
-- 👀 I’m interested in networking
+- 👀 I’m interested in networking & servers
 - 🌱 I’m currently learning some snake, and lil bit php
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @kingofsoq
+- 📫 Find me on @kingofsoq

 <!---
 kingofsoq/kingofsoq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.